UTokyo-FieldPhenomics-Lab/EasyIDP/docs/python_api/index.rst

   - :doc:`Pix4D Submodule <./pix4d>`: handle Pix4D projects.
   - :doc:`Metashape Submodule <./metashape>`: handle Metashape projects.

+- :doc:`visualize Module <./visualize>` : Draw visualization figures for the output.

 For each module, consisted by several base functions (e.g. ``easyidp.geotiff.*`` ) and an advanced wrapper class for them (e.g. ``easyidp.GeoTiff``).
 In the most cases, please use the upper case class wrapper rather than the lowercase base functions unless you really need them.